walidabualafia/seereh.com/doc/technical_plan.md

 ## 4. Feature Breakdown & Implementation Plan

 We propose a phased approach to build and launch the platform.
+Given the expedited timeline and use of AI assistance, the schedule is aggressive but achievable.

 ### Phase 1: Backend Foundation & Product Management
+**Timeline: December 6, 2025 – December 12, 2025**

 *   **Tasks:**
     1. Set up a new project for Strapi.